The History of the Borgel WatchCopyright © Notice

-On the 3rd of December 1888 Borgel was granted Swiss patent number 16 (yes, this was only the sixteenth Swiss patent, they only introduced patent law in 1888) on a new process for making metallic plates for watch cases, medallions and other jewellery.
-(Brevet No 16.
-Nouvelle composition des plaques métalliques servant à la fabrication des boîtes de montres, médaillons et autres bijoux.)
+On the 3rd of December 1888 Borgel was granted Swiss patent number 16 (yes, this was only the sixteenth Swiss patent, patent law was introduced in Switzerland in 1888) on a new process for making metallic plates for watch cases, medallions and other jewellery.
+(Brevet No. 16: Nouvelle composition des plaques métalliques servant à la fabrication des boîtes de montres, médaillons et autres bijoux.)

 Borgel's process was to apply a layer of gold onto an iron or steel plate, then remove some of the gold with a graver (an engraving tool) to expose the iron or steel below.
 Depending on the amount of gold removed, this could give the appearance of a gold item with the contrasting base metal showing though, or a steel item with pieces of gold attached to it.
 An addition to this patent was granted on 28th March 1889, Brevet Additionnel No 9, for applying several layers of different colours of gold (green gold, red gold, etc.) so that these different colours could be revealed by selective use of the graver, creating the effect of a rainbow of colours.

 Borgel evidently used this process with success for his own watch cases.
 Harris quotes from a report by Mr Tripplin on the French International Watch and Clock Making Exhibition of 1889.
 Tripplin recorded that "A Geneva exhibitor, M. Borgel, shows artistic case making, a steel case with encrustations of gold struck us favourably..."
 Having established his own business, and now attracting favourable comment with this eye catching patented technique, Borgel was starting to forge his own way in the world and make a name for himself.

 Back to the top of the page.